laminas/laminas-paginator/doc/book/zend.paginator.advanced.md

 At some point you may run across a data type that is not covered by the packaged adapters.
 In this case, you will need to write your own.

-To do so, you must implement `Zend\Paginator\Adapter\AdapterInterface`.
+To do so, you must implement `Laminas\Paginator\Adapter\AdapterInterface`.
 There are two methods required to do this:

 - count()